-- Authority: Prospects need to involve other people in the decision.
+- Authority: Do others need to be involved in the decision?

 Emails to Send After Purchase

 Immediately after customers purchase from you, send an email thanking them for their business, but don’t stop there.
 Let them know what will happen next and what their purchase means to you.

 Walk them through your fulfillment process so they know exactly what to expect.
 Tell them how to contact you if they have a problem.
 If you do a great job in this step, they’re unlikely to require any support.

 The receipt email should be separate from the thank you email and easily searchable.
 That means you should add the word “receipt” to the subject line of the email to make it easier to retrieve later.
 You can also upsell, cross-sell or tell customers more about your company right on the receipt.

 There’s no better way to improve your customer service and marketing than asking your customers about their experience with you.
 A few days after purchase, send an email asking for feedback through a survey.

 This will do two things: show that you’re serious about customer service and allow you to collect valuable feedback about your fulfillment process.
 If you’d like to take it a step further, ask for a referral from people who rate you highly, and contact the people who had a negative experience to find out how you can improve.

 You should always ask for referrals.
 Focus on the people who had a good experience with you.